Blackhand01/high-school-cs-portfolio/README.md

 # High School CS Portfolio

 A comprehensive collection of high school computer science projects organized by topic and skill level.
-This portfolio showcases coursework in C++ programming and Arduino embedded systems development.
+This portfolio showcases coursework in C/C++ programming and Arduino embedded systems development.

 ## 📚 Repository Structure